 - Fortified soy milk

 - Enriched waffles, grains, bread

 They say “An apple a day takes the doctor away.”
 Together with celery and carrots, this adage is true when it comes to your kids’ oral health.
 Although apple juices are more enticing to kids, fresh apples are better because your kids can chew them.
 The more your kid’s mouth produces saliva, the more this decreases the acidity in the mouth.
 And we all know what acid from bacteria can do to the teeth’s enamel, right?
 When your kids bite and chew on apples, this can stimulate the gums and create more saliva which monitors good levels of citric and malic acids in the mouth.
 Plus, saliva also removes all the food particles left behind which can lead to cavities.

 Berries are not only delicious and healthy snacks with very little calories, but they are also packed with anthocyanins.
 These anthocyanins will inhibit the proliferation and bond of pathogens on host tissues.
 Pathogens open up a number of infectious bacteria that can multiply and damage oral health.

 Salmon is rich in omega-3 fatty acids and vitamin D, which can help protect and strengthen the teeth and gums.
 Omega-3 fatty acids have also been linked to preventing the onset of oral diseases due to DHA’s (docosahexaenoic acid) anti-inflammatory properties.

 Download our Transparenthands Andriod Application for Online Donation

-Annah Brooks is a passionate blogger who adores to expound on health, beauty, food, travel and more.
+Annah Brooks is a passionate blogger who adores expounding on health, beauty, food, travel and more.
 She enjoys sharing beauty and health care tips to stay healthier and happier.
-She is currently working for Dentist Dr Powell, owned by Sherry Powell one of the leading West Columbia Dentist.
+She is currently working for Dentist Dr. Powell, owned by Sherry Powell one of the leading West Columbia dentists.